 Though we highly recommend spending plenty of leisurely time gazing at Niagara Falls from the many observations points, there is actually a multitude of ways to experience them.

 - Up close and personal.
-Take a trip on the classic Maid of the Mist boat.
-This famous Niagara Falls tour has being taking visitors right up to the base of the Falls since the 1950s.
+Take a trip on the famous Niagara River boat ride offered by Hornblower Niagara Cruises This Voyage to the Falls takes riders from the Canadian docks at the base of the Great Gorge, past the American Falls, Bridal Veil Falls and the awesome up-close and personal connection with the thundering water, awesome power and amazing mist of the mighty Horseshoe Falls!.
 Another way to get close to the Falls is to Journey Behind the Falls.
 This 30-45 minute tour takes visitors on an elevator 150-feet down through bedrock to tunnels behind the Falls, including an Observation Deck at their base.

 - From above.
 Skylon Tower rises 236 metres (775 feet) above Niagara Falls and offers some of the most spectacular views not only of the Falls but also of the surrounding region including Buffalo, Toronto, and the beautiful Niagara wine region.
 If that’s a little too high, the Konica Minolta Tower Observation Deck, on the 25th storey, also features great views.